CodingBobby/codingbobby.github.io/about.md

 ---

 ### Who I am
-My name is Bob Walter and I love several things:
+My name is Bob Walter[^2] and I love several things:

 - coding in JavaScript, Python and Julia
 - photography and being outdoors